aaronalonsotorrens/project-2-final/README.md

 #### Credits

-1. Code to build the home-page:
+1. Code to build the Home page:
 - Interactive buttons for the rules was adapted from "CodeWellTech" from the video: Hide and Show Div / Element using JavaScript Css | Explained toggle function | Beginners Guide #001.

-2. Code to build tic-tac-yahoo:
+2. Code to build Tic-tac-yahoo:
 - Code adapted from "Code with Ania Kubow" from the video: Tic Tac Toe in Javascript.
 - Additional features like the display message upon the game ending was adapted from "Web Dev Simplified" from the video: Build Tic Tac Toe with JavaScript.